saylordotorg/course_k12ela008/Unit02.md

+---
+layout: default
+title: "K12ELA008: English Language Arts 8"
+course_description: "This course covers critical reading, writing, and thinking.
+You will read and analyze literary and informational texts and write original texts in multiple genres.
+This course emphasizes language and its conventions, and also provides opportunities to examine the spoken word."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The World of Art** <span id="2"></span> *This unit features a full-length nonfiction text about the role art has played in our world.
 In addition to providing you with needed